DataDog/browser-sdk/packages/logs/README.md

 ### Initialization parameters

-The following parameters are available to configure the Datadog browser logs SDK to send logs to Datadog:
+The following parameters are available to configure the Datadog Browser SDK for Logs to send logs to Datadog:

 | Parameter             | Type                                                                      | Required | Default         | Description                                                                                                                                                                           |
 | --------------------- | ------------------------------------------------------------------------- | -------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |